-MCPO 211 American National Government (3)
+MPPO 211 American National Government (3)

 Introduction to the political process in America with a focus on national political institutions.
+(Formerly MCPO 211)

-MCPO 375 Environmental Politics and Policy (3)
+MPPO 375 Environmental Politics and Policy (3)

 Study of the structure and processes of environmental policy making and the resulting laws and regulations.
 While significant attention will be given to global issues, the bulk of the course addresses domestic institutions and processes.
-The course is divided into four sections: 1) Politics and Policy Environment; 2) Institutions and Agencies; 3) Public Policy; 4) Global Issues.
-Prerequisites: 39 hours of Natural and Environmental Science core and elective coursework.
+The course is divided into four sections: 1) politics and policy environment; 2) institutions and agencies; 3) public policy; 4) global issues.
+Prereq: Permission of instructor.
+(Formerly MCPO 375)